Power-Components/livewire-powergrid/CONTRIBUTING.md

 7. **Pull Request**

-Open a Pull Request (PR) detailing your changes and motivations.
+Open a Pull Request (PR) and use the template for detailing your changes and motivations.
 Please make only one change per Pull Request.

 If you never wrote a PR before, see this excellent [example](https://github.com/Power-Components/livewire-powergrid/pull/149) by [@vs0uz4](https://github.com/vs0uz4) for inspiration.